openproblems-bio/openproblems/CONTRIBUTING.md

     git checkout -b method-method-name-task-name # or metric-new-metric-name, etc git push -u origin method-method-name-task-name
     ```

+8. Sometimes, changes might be made to the SingleCellOpenProblems `base` repository that you want to incorporate into your fork.
+To sync your fork from `base`, use the following code adapted from the [Syncing a Fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) tutorial from GitHub.
+    ```
+    # Fetch the branches and their respective commits from the upstream repository
+    git fetch base

+    # Check out your fork's local default branch
+    git checkout master

+    # Merge the changes from the upstream default branch
+    git merge base/master

+    # Push the changes to your fork
+    git push -u origin
+    ```
+    You can now create a [Pull Request](https://guides.github.com/activities/hello-world/#pr) from the default branch on your fork, `master`, into your working branch, e.g. `method-method-name-task-name`.

 8. Wait for all tests to pass on your new branch before pushing changes (as this will allow GitHub Actions to cache the workflow setup, which speeds up testing.)